localnet-farm/localnet-farm/docs/overview.md

 The endpoint is named after the service name in the resource file ("shared-fvm-hyperspace-latest") and the namespace ("quick").

+This endpoint is configured to spin down the localnet after 15 minutes of inactivity.
+Because it uses ephemeral storage, when it starts up again, the localnet will be reset.

 We are using naming conventions to identify and organize all the endpoints.

 The "shared-" part of the name means that this particular endpoint is a public endpoint that multiple developers can share.
 If instead a developer or team needs an isolated localnet instance, it might be referred to using a unique identifier, like their GitHub account name, eg. "jimpick-".

-The "-fvm-hyperspace-latest" part of the name refers to a specific set of Docker images.
-In this case, these images were build with pre-release FVM support from the Carbonado.1 Patch 1 release tag.
+The "-fvm-hyperspace-latest" part of the name refers to a generic release name, eg. "-fvm-latest".
+Any applications using that endpoint would automatically connect to the latest code deployed there (the latest in a series of builds that are following the hyperspace testnet branch).

+Alternatively, an endpoint could be created with a specific set of Docker images.
+For example, an endpoint might point to a immutable image built from a particular git hash.
 Endpoints that include a particular release name can be kept around for a long time, which is useful for things like demos that you don't want to break when new releases come out.

-Alternatively, an endpoint could be created with a generic release name, eg. "-fvm-latest".
-Any applications using that endpoint would automatically connect to the latest code deployed there.

 In the YAML file above, there is a "node" and a "miner-1" container.
 These refer to images that were published to the GitHub Container Registry.
 Check out this repo to see how the images were built: